Tactics/cf_developer_docs/source/includes/12_authentication_oidc.html.md

 Currently this is a manual process, so please contact us via email or phone to set things up.

-You will need to supply us with your OIDC redirect URI and receive a client identifier and secret after you registration has been completed.
+You will need to supply us with your OIDC redirect URI and receive a client identifier and secret after your registration has been completed.

 ### Auto Discovery
 > To get the OpenID Connect configuration: